Complexity Hierarchies Beyond Elementary: Subrecursive Hierarchies

-The classes $\FC\alpha$ are related to the Grzegorczyk $(\GH{k})_k$~\citep{grzegorczyk53} and extended Grzegorczyk $(\FGH{\alpha})_\alpha$~\citep{lob70} hierarchies, which have been used in complexity statements for non-elementary bounds.
-The $(\FGH{\alpha})_\alpha$ classes are extremely well-suited for characterizing various classes of functions, for instance computed by forms of \texttt{for} programs~\citep{meyer67} or terminating \texttt{while} programs~\citep{fairtlough92}, or provably total in fragments of Peano arithmetic~\citep{fairtlough98,sw12}, and they characterize some important milestones like \elem\ or \pr.
+The classes $\FC\alpha$ are related to the Grzegorczyk $(\GH{k})_k$~\citep{grzegorczyk53} and extended Grzegorczyk $(\FGH{\alpha})_\alpha$~\citep{lob70} hierarchies, which have been used in complexity statements for non elementary bounds.
+The $(\FGH{\alpha})_\alpha$ classes are very well-suited for characterising various classes of functions, for instance computed by forms of \texttt{for} programs~\citep{meyer67} or terminating \texttt{while} programs~\citep{fairtlough92}, or provably total in fragments of Peano arithmetic~\citep{fairtlough98,sw12}, and they characterise some important milestones like \elem\ or \pr.
 They are however too large to classify our decision problems and do not lead to \emph{completeness} statements---in fact, one can show that there are \emph{no} ``\elem-complete'' nor ``\pr-complete'' problems---; see \autoref{sec-fg}.
 Our $\FC\alpha$ share however several nice properties with the $\FGH{\alpha}$ classes: for instance, they form a strict hierarchy (\autoref{sec-strict}) and are \emph{robust} to slight changes in their generative functions and to changes in the underlying model of computation (\autoref{sec-robust}) .

 In order to argue for the suitability of the classes $\FC\alpha$ for the classification of high-complexity problems, we sketch two completeness proofs in \autoref{sec-ex}, and present an already long list of complete problems for $\FC\omega$ and beyond in \autoref{sec-bestiary}.
 A general rule of thumb seems to be that statements of the form ``$L$ is in $\FGH{\alpha}$ but not in $\FGH{\beta}$ for any $\beta<\alpha$'' found in the literature can often be replaced by the much more precise ``$L$ is $\F\alpha$-complete.''